 To mitigate these potential issues, a detailed treatment plan utilizing advanced Conebeam Computer Tomogrophy (CBCT) is employed so that all of the vital structures are visualized in a virtual surgery prior to the actual surgery.

-This procedure can be completed with IV sedation in the office, but local anesthetic is often sufficient to keep the patient comfortable.
+This procedure can be completed with IV sedation in the office, but a local anesthetic is often sufficient to keep the patient comfortable.
 After the procedure is finished, your surgeon will give you a detailed recovery plan for you to follow to aid in thorough healing.